 Prior to joining the ﬁrm, Mr. Ehlers served on active duty with the U.S. Air Force for eight years practicing law under the Judge Advocate General’s Corps (JAG).
 He served stateside and overseas as a base-level contracts attorney as well as practicing in several other areas, including government ethics, tort claims, medical malpractice, healthcare, federal employment, administrative, and criminal law.
 In March of 2008, he retired from the Air Force Reserve after 21 years of total service (both active duty and reserve) in the Army and Air Force.
 His last Reserve assignment was as a trial attorney assigned to the Air Force’s Commercial Litigation Division (Government Contracts), Arlington, Virginia, which defends the Air Force against bid protests and contract claims in the COFC and before the Armed Services Board of Contract Appeals.

 Mr. Ehlers has an LL.M.
 (Master of Laws) degree, With Highest Honors, from The George Washington University Law School, with an emphasis in Government Procurement Law.
 Mr. Ehlers received both a Juris Doctor (J.D.) degree (Cum Laude) and a Master of Business Administration (MBA) degree from the University of Georgia’s School of Law and its graduate business school, the Terry College of Business, respectively, as well as a B.A. degree (Cum Laude) in Biology from Southern College.
-Mr. Ehlers is licensed in the District of Columbia, Maryland, Tennessee, and Georgia.
+Mr. Ehlers is licensed in the District of Columbia and Maryland.
 He is a member of the Public Contract Law Section (PCLS) of the American Bar Association, and presently a vice chair to the Contract Claims and Dispute Resolution Committee Board of the PCLS.
 He is also a member of the Contract Appeals Bar Association and Federal Bar Association.